DECSYSTEM-20: Models

 Introduction and Reference Card for the DECSYSTEM-20 at Columbia University, 1980.
 The DECSYSTEM-20 was the mainstay of computing at Columbia from 1977 through 1988.

 The only significant difference the user could see between a DECsystem-10 and a DECSYSTEM-20 was the operating system and the color of the paint.
 Most (but not all) machines sold to run TOPS-10 were painted "Blasi Blue", whereas most TOPS-20 machines were painted "Terracotta" (often mistakenly called "Chinese Red" or orange; the actual name of the color on the paint cans was Terra Cotta).

 There were some significant internal differences between the earlier KL10 Model A processors, used in the earlier DECsystem-10s running on KL10 processors, and the later KL10 Model Bs, used for the DECSYSTEM-20s.
 Model As used the original PDP-10 memory bus, with external memory modules.
 The later Model B processors used in the DECSYSTEM-20 used internal memory, mounted in the same cabinet as the CPU.
 The Model As also had different packaging; they came in the original tall PDP-10 cabinets, rather than the short ones used later on for the DECSYSTEM-20.

 The last released implementation of DEC's 36-bit architecture was the single cabinet DECSYSTEM-2020, using a KS10 processor.

 University College of North Wales 1987 "..teaching work is carried out on the DEC 2020.."

 The DECSYSTEM-20 was primarily designed and used as a small mainframe for timesharing.
 That is, multiple users would concurrently log on to individual user accounts and share use of the main processor to compile and run applications.
 Separate disk allocations were maintained for all users by the operating system, and various levels of protection could be maintained by for System, Owner, Group, and World users.
 A model 2060, for example, could typically host up to 40 to 60 simultaneous users before exhibiting noticeably delayed response time.

 Remaining machines

 The Living Computer Museum of Seattle, Washington, maintained a 2065 running TOPS-10, which was available to interested parties via SSH upon registration (at no cost) at their website.

-Trivia

-The first ever email spam message on 1 May 1978 was an advertisement for west coast users of the ARPANET to come see a DECSYSTEM-20.